Digital Public Library of America

 Eyewitness, American Originals from the National Archives, US National Archives and Records Administration

-A small sample of the wide variety of panoramic images in NARA’s still picture holdings.
-The exhibt photographs date from approx. 1864 to 1937, but the vast majority date from the WWI era.
+A small sample of the wide variety of panoramic images in NARA’s still-picture holdings.
+The exhibit covers the period from 1864 to 1937, but the vast majority of images date from the WWI era.

 Collections Search Center, Smithsonian Institution